andrewhao/built-to-last-talk/slides.md

 ???

+So here's where we roll up our sleeves and get messy.
+Let's print out our ERD diagram and paste it on the wall, and get messy.

 Take out a pen, or whiteboard marker and draw areas of your system that correspond to certain domains.
+In the Subdomain section before, you can

+---

+## Top-down context mapping

+Go ahead and draw your subdomains over each of the models.

+**Do this if:**

+* a simple scheme for your business, or
+* you've got a pretty good idea of how to do this.

+---

+If you already know what your business subdomains do, you can attempt to overlay your subdomains over the diagram, or even make sticky note diagrams over them.

+---

+## Bottom-up context mapping

+Looking at our ERD diagram, we allow groupings and patterns guide us to the invisible markers and lines between domains in our systems.

 You may even see some domains you haven't thought of before!

+???

+In a bottom-up manner of context mapping, we are going to allow the diagram to guide us to these invisible groupings.
+We should see some clusters of models - these are places to stop and dig into and ask ourselves, "what business function does this relate to"?

 ---

 class: middle center background-image-contain background-white